matthewdickinson/tyk-docs/tyk-docs/content/plugins/supported-languages/rich-plugins/python/python.md

 ### Install the Required Python Modules

-Make sure that "pip" is now available in your system, it should be typically available as "pip", "pip3" or "pipX.X" (where X.X represents the Python version):
+Make sure that "pip" is available in your system, it should be typically available as "pip", "pip3" or "pipX.X" (where X.X represents the Python version):

 ```pip3
 pip3 install protobuf grpcio